Kristina Murrin

 Kristina Murrin CBE, née Hunt, is an Australian-born United Kingdom-based innovator and former policy advisor to both the Blair and Cameron governments.
-Between 2010-2013 she jointly led the twelve-person policy and implementation team at No. 10 Downing Street.
+Between 2010 and 2013 she jointly led the twelve-person policy and implementation team at No. 10 Downing Street.

 Early life and education

 Murrin was born in Sydney, Australia, but moved to the UK when she was 12.
 Her father, John Hunt, was Emeritus Professor of Organisational Behaviour at the London Business School.
 Her sister is Jay Hunt, head of Apple TV Europe.

 Murrin was educated at the independent Lady Eleanor Holles School in Hampton, West London, followed by St John's College at the University of Cambridge, where she read Social and Political Sciences.

 Career

-Murrin started her career as a marketing trainee at Procter and Gamble, before ending up as Brand Manager for household names such as Old Spice and Crest.
-In 2002, she left to become one of the early partners in the innovation business, What If.
-She helped build it into the world's largest independent innovation consultancy.
+Murrin started her career as a trainee at Procter and Gamble, before ending up as Brand Manager for household names such as Old Spice and Crest.
+In 2002, she left to become one of the early partners in the global innovation business, What If, which was eventually acquired by Accenture.

 Between 2001-2006, Murrin served as an associate of Tony Blair's Prime Minister’s Delivery Unit.
-The Unit was tasked with monitoring progress of the government’s Public Service Agreements (PSAs).

-In 2007 she was appointed as non-executive Director of the newly formed Department for Universities, Innovation, and Skills, helping to oversee its £20 billion budget.
+In 2007 she was appointed as non-executive Director of the newly formed UK Government's Department for Universities, Innovation, and Skills.

-She sold her share in What If, in 2008, and took up a role as Senior Fellow at the Institute for Government.
 In 2010, Murrin was appointed as Director of Implementation at No10 Downing Street, a new post created to monitor departmental business plans, and to track and report on their progress, to the Prime Minister.
 Radically, Murrin chose to publish monthly reports stating which departments and ministers were on track with major policy implementations, and which were falling behind.
 It was a position which she held through a period of structural change, until leaving in January 2013.